Professor-G/MicroLIA/docs/source/Examples.rst

    prediction = models.predict(time, mag, magerr, model=model, imputer=imputer, feats_to_use=feats_to_use, convert=True, zp=22)

-Note that since by default convert=True, which will convert the magnitude input to flux, therefore we must set the appropriate zeropoint argument.
+Note that by default convert=True, which will convert the magnitude input to flux, therefore we must set the appropriate zeropoint argument.
 This zp must match whatever value was used when creating the training set, in this example zp=22.

 The prediction output is the lable probability prediction of each class, ordered in alphabetical order: